jed-harwood/SGM/README.md

 This repository has three main folders.

 * `SGM`: The R package itself.
 It contains the user-facing fitting functions, documentation, C++ solvers, datasets, and examples.
-* `GAR`: GAR simulation scripts and stock-market application.
+* `GAR`: GAR simulation scripts and the stock-market application.
-* `TARGAR`: TAR-GAR simulation scripts and the temperature application.
+* `TARGAR`: TAR-GAR simulation scripts and the CA temperature application.

 ### `SGM` Package